acmattos/octoevents/README.md

 5. After clone action is done, change to `octoevents` directory.
 6. Build a version of `Octo Events` by typing:

-   > mvn clean compile install
+   > mvn clean compile package

 7. After `mvn` command is done, change to `target` directory.
 8. Run application by typing: